dademurphy/gohttp2/README.md

 gohttp2
 =======

-Experimental golang implementation of the draft HTTP/2 protocol
+Experimental golang implementation of the draft HTTP/2 protocol.